anasfkhan81/chamuca/README.md

 - Make Dalgado's work accessible in a machine readable form, as a FAIR dataset using linked data; part of this is a publication of Dalgado's lexicon as a wikisource edition
 - Update and enrich Dalgado's work by checking it against other lexicographic and scholarly resources, and also open it up to crowdsourcing
 ### CHAMUÇA as Linguistic Linked Open Data
-In this section we describe the motivations for making the data available as license information CHAMUÇA as a Linked Data Language Resource
+In this section we describe the motivations for making the data available as linked open data.
+The idea is to license information

-## Adding a language
+## Adding a language to CHAMUÇA

 The idea is for each language to have the following information for each potential Portuguese borrowing.